jess-bk/aws-bootcamp-cruddur-2023/journal/week1.md

 EXPOSE ${PORT}
 CMD ["npm", "start"]
 ```
-3. updated docker-compose.yml file with the new multi-stage build for the frontend, In this updated version of the file, we have added a build section to the frontend-react-js service.
+3. updated docker-compose.yml file with the new multi-stage build for the frontend, In this updated version of the file, i have added a build section to the frontend-react-js service.
 The context is set to the directory where the Dockerfile is located, and the dockerfile is set to the filename of the Dockerfile.
 This tells Docker Compose to build the frontend image using the Dockerfile in the specified directory.
 also added a depends_on section to the frontend-react-js service.
 This tells Docker Compose that the backend-flask service must be started before the frontend-react-js service.
 This is because the frontend needs to know the URL of the backend in order to make API requests.

 Finally, added the frontend-react-js service to the internal-network, which is the network that the other services are also connected to